suhedaras/face_detection_with_MTCNN/README.md

 python mtcnn.py
 ```

 **Run this command to generate dataset using detected face landmarks(4 different folders: left eye, right eye, face and mouth).
-Generated dataset is saved in the results folder**
+Generated dataset is saved in the result folder**

 ```
 python create_dataset.py